GET IN TOUCH

 A government shutdown occurs when Congress fails to pass funding bills for the fiscal year.
 Without appropriations, the Office of Management and Budget directs shutdown plans.
 Federal employees face furloughs without pay, while essential workers continue to operate.
 Social Security, Medicare, Medicaid, and Veterans Affairs continue as mandatory spending.

 When shutdowns end, furloughed workers receive back pay, although staffing levels may decline and early retirements may follow.
-Prudent management requires agencies to prepare through continuing resolutions, demonstrating how the government shutdown affects IRS operations, tax administration, and federal agencies until appropriations are restored.
+Prudent management requires agencies to prepare for a government shutdown through continuing resolutions, demonstrating how the shutdown affects IRS operations, tax administration, and federal agencies until appropriations are restored.

 What Does the IRS Contingency Plan Require?